gregor-autischer/ChatGPT-enhanced-Article-ranking/README.md

 # Rank Articles with BM25 and ChatGPT extension

 This project ranks articles using the BM25 algorithm.
 It provides functionality for preprocessing raw data and performing search queries on the processed dataset.
+This project integrates the BM25 ranking algorithm with ChatGPT to improve information retrieval.
+By leveraging ChatGPT's advanced language processing capabilities, user queries are refined to better capture intent, resulting in more accurate BM25 rankings.
+The approach focuses on efficiency by using short and targeted prompts, keeping computational demands low.
+This combination creates a practical and effective solution for search tasks, balancing simplicity with advanced contextual understanding.

 ## Prerequisites